 Cognisant of these shortcomings, the study found it prudent to leave out the respondents' evaluations of the judgments.
-It has to be pointed out however that despite these possible sources of error, still, the cited cases provide basic facts about these cases.
+It has to be pointed out, however, that despite these possible sources of error, still the cited cases provide basic facts about them.
 One indicator is the consistency and coherency in these cases.
 Secondly, these cases unfolded within the respondents' environment and some of the respondents got involved in them in some ways.
-To overlook these cases and put total faith in written court records would be to disregard and dismiss the actors of history from the narrative and recording of their own history.
+To overlook these cases and put total faith in written court records would be to disregard and dismiss the actors of history from recording and narrating their own history.

 First, the court cases are constructed during the case hearing.
 The fact is that one of the litigants will be lying.
 The other fact is that it is not always the case that courts will establish the truth.
+Judge John Katutsi's explanation is very important.17 During my interview with him on court cases, he explained that the role of the Courts was not to search for truth but to analyse the facts of the case as presented before them.
 Secondly, depending on written material has its own problems.
-This is well demonstrated by the case between Kamuzinzi and Rutasheka; and another one between Kakare and fifteen cattle owners.17 These two cases demonstrate ways through which magistrates may twist court records and judgments to defeat the ends of justice.
-Therefore, to rely on such a judgment alone and hold it as absolute truth and factual would prevent the study from understanding the facts and truths about the different land struggles.
+This is well demonstrated by the case between Kamuzinzi and Rutasheka; and another one between Kakare and fifteen cattle owners.18 These two cases demonstrate ways through which magistrates may twist court records and judgments to defeat the ends of justice.
+Therefore, to rely on such a judgment alone and hold it as absolute truth and fact would prevent the study from understanding the facts and truths about the different land struggles.
 It is for this reason that the study examined all the available documentation of the court cases right from the lowest arbitration and court process to the highest level.

 Another important fact is that the cases that the respondents reviewed have a lot of similarities with many of the court cases that the study unearthed.
 They arise over similar issues and some follow similar patterns.
 Other cases that the respondents reviewed were retrieved from the court records.
 As such, the foregoing cases constitute a rich background and a dependable launching pad for the analyses of the peasant struggles within the judicial domain.
-Notwithstanding the eralier cited limitations, still, they offer the study more insights, clues and appreciation of the variances in litigation, judgments and the malpractice within the judiciary.
+Notwithstanding the limitations cited earlier, still, they offer the study more insights, clues and appreciation of the variances in litigation, judgments and the malpractice within the judiciary.
 These cases bring out important facts on the peasants' ceaseless defence for their rights, their understanding of the legal terrain and its rules.
 The overall lesson from these cases is that the peasants are not pathetically huddled in the agrarian setting but that they stand up for themselves and their rights in different fora and apply all forms of tools of defence.

-It is in this background that we now shift our focus to the recorded legal struggles over property and other rights, obligations and responsibilities.
-The contestation may being from the families and locales and gradually shifts to the courts of law.
-In other cases, the legal contestation may being in the courts and be resolved there.
-Other cases are withdrawn from courts for out of court settlement.
+It is with this background that we now shift our focus to the recorded legal struggles over property and other rights, obligations and responsibilities.
+The contestation may begin from the families and locales and gradually shifts to the courts of law.
+In other cases, the legal contestation may begin in the courts and be resolved there.
+Other cases are withdrawn from courts for out-of-court settlement.
 In other words, there is no general fixed pattern for these cases.